Sefiraat/Netheopoiesis/README.md

 As a bonus each seed will also add to the nearby purification value, with more complex-bred seeds providing more.

-An in-depth breeding dictionary is available to keep track of discovered breeds and more detailed information about a seed not inititally available in the regular portion of the guide.
+An in-depth breeding dictionary is available to keep track of discovered breeds and more detailed information about a seed not initially available in the regular portion of the guide.

+## Future Development

+We had a lot of ideas for what we wanted to do here, but needed to keep the scope reasonable to ensure a completed product would be ready for the end of the Jam, so here are a list of our planned features after the results of the Jam:

+- A plant or generation method for every overworld-only item
+- Transformation of lava within the Nether to water
+- Biomes and biome-specific crux', plants and spawns
+- Possible spawning of structures in purified areas